mvolkmann/blog/src/htmx.md

 - Go with {% aTargetBlank "https://templ.guide", "templ" %}
 - Python with Flask (see the `render_template` function) or Django (see the `loader.get_template` and `template.render` methods)

+One downside of having many options is that there are no canonical examples of implementing endpoints for an htmx application.

 ## Browser Reload in Development